SSC Space: Space Situational Awareness

 The number of satellites in near-Earth space is expected to reach nearly 10,000 within the next few years.
 In that same area of space, large amounts of space debris are also in orbit.
 It is estimated to be more than 130 million objects, some as small as a millimeter, traveling at high speed around the Earth.

 The increasing number of objects in orbit around the Earth increases the risk of collisions.
-SSC's is therefore expanding its initiative in the area of Space Situational Awareness (SSA), which aims to detect, predict and assess the risks of spacecraft launches and re-entry.
+SS Space is therefore expanding its initiative in the area of Space Situational Awareness (SSA), which aims to detect, predict and assess the risks of spacecraft launches and re-entry.

-The SSC runs a program whose task is to track and catalog the objects in orbit around the Earth – so-called Space Traffic Management (STM) – a communication system to avoid potential collisions during launch and for satellites in orbit in the future.
+SSC Space runs a program whose task is to track and catalog the objects in orbit around the Earth – so-called Space Traffic Management (STM) – a communication system to avoid potential collisions during launch and for satellites in orbit in the future.

 Esrange Space Center

-Esrange Space Center, a hub for SSC operations, is located outside Kiruna in northern Sweden, above the Arctic Circle (68°N, 21°E).
+Esrange Space Center, a hub for SSC Space operations, is located outside Kiruna in northern Sweden, above the Arctic Circle (68°N, 21°E).
 In addition to the infrastructure that forms the base site, there is also access to a large, unpopulated impact and recovery area covering an area twice the size of Luxembourg (about 5,200 km^{2}).
-The facility has been in operation since 1966 and was initially part of the European Space Agency (ESA) before becoming a part of SSC as the company was founded in 1972.
+The facility has been in operation since 1966 and was initially part of the European Space Agency (ESA) before becoming a part of SSC Space as the company was founded in 1972.

 With all business areas represented at Esrange, the base is an active part of Europe's space activities.
-SSC launches sounding rockets and stratospheric balloons for research in various research disciplines.
-The base is also the node of SSC's ground segment, the world's second largest commercial ground station network, with more than 30 antennas on site.
+SSC Space launches sounding rockets and stratospheric balloons for research in various research disciplines.
+The base is also the node of SSC Space ground segment, the world's second largest commercial ground station network, with more than 30 antennas on site.